The Wedding Industry Awards 2026

 Winning the award – the final result!

 I was more than nervous on awards night for the South East, November 2025.
-It was more than a thrill ot hear my name read out and to discover I was the winner in the ‘Independent Dressmaker/Designer’ category.
-I also attended the national awards night, along with the other regional winner in my category.
-Though I did not take home any further awards it was more than enough to win at the regional level.
+It was a thrill to hear my name read out and to discover I was the winner in the ‘Independent Dressmaker/Designer’ category.
+I also attended the national awards night, along with the other regional winners in my category.
+Though I did not take home any further awards, it was very gratifying to win recognition for my work at the regional level.

 running up to win award best wedding dressmaker 2026 TWIA